 Exhibit an experimental or educational activity related to one experience from your project; OR prepare a display focusing on any activity related to the cover crops project.
 This could be related, but not limited, to plant growth & development, cover crop benefits, land management, sustainability, or other topics of interest to the member related to cover crops.
 A cover crop might include any plant that is sown in between primary production crops for the benefit of overall farm health rather than crop yield (examples: pennycress, clover, radish, annual ryegrass, etc.).
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.

-C0273 - Plants & Soils 1
+50281a - Plants & Soils 1

-Prepare a display or poster that illustrates an activity from the project manual.
+Prepare a 36" X 48" display or a poster no larger than 18" X 24" that illustrates an activity from the project manual.
 The display should demonstrate an understanding of environmental and internal factors that affect plant growth and the function and characteristics of soil.
-Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas.
+Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas in response to each activity.

-C0274 - Plants & Soils 2
+50281b - Plants & Soils 2

-Prepare a display or poster that illustrates an activity from the project manual.
+Prepare a 36" X 48" display or a poster no larger than 18" X2 4" that illustrates an activity from the project manual.
 The display should demonstrate an understanding of the composition of plants, the functions of individual plant parts, plant life cycles, and the many ways plants reproduce.
-Include your project journal that documents activity recordkeeping, answers activity questions, and details personal thoughts and ideas.
+Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas in response to each activity.

-C0275 - Plants & Soils 3
+50281c - Plants & Soils 3

-Prepare a display or poster that illustrates an activity from the project manual.
+Prepare a 36" X 48" display or a poster no larger than 18" X 24" that illustrates an activity from the project manual.
 The display should demonstrate an understanding of the relationship between soil and other cycles found in nature.
 Displays should also provide an example of a leadership or service-learning experience focused on environmental stewardship.
-Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas.
+Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas in response to each activity.